 - An exit interview will be conducted when you leave the group.
-You will have the opportunity to share his private thoughts on his experience in the group as well as providing suggestions for further improvement.
+You will have the opportunity to share your private thoughts on your experience in the group as well as providing suggestions for further improvement.

 - The Morale Manager will set up a farewell dinner or social event.
 This should be set up close to the actual date of departure.

-- Please note that we cannot authorize the removal of MAVRL-purchased equipment.
-This includes laptops.
+- Please note that we cannot authorize the removal of MAVRL-purchased equipment, including laptops.
 This is not because of the cost of the laptops, but rather it is an accounting requirement imposed by UCSD (think of your laptop as the equivalent of an XRD machine for an experimental lab).
-As for data, there are no problems with people bringing all data they have generated with them, e.g., by copying the data to a personal hard drive, subject to the understanding that Shyue Ping expects unfinished work to be completed even after that person leaves the group and that no data that is generated during the time within the group is published without his express permission.
-As for accounts, Shyue Ping is happy to continue maintaining access to computing resources, Dropbox, etc. for a period of up to one year after a person leaves if it is required for the completion of unfinished work.
+As for data, there are no problems bringing all data you have generated with you, e.g., by copying the data to a personal hard drive, subject to the understanding that Shyue Ping expects unfinished work to be completed even after you leave the group and that no data that is generated during the time within the group is published without his expressed permission.
+As for accounts, we are happy to continue to provide access to computing resources, Dropbox, etc. for a period of up to one year after you leave if it is required for the completion of unfinished work.
 This can be arranged on a case-by-case basis.
 All Resource Managers (DB, Data, Computing, Software, etc.) are responsible for ensuring the user lists in their respective resources are up to date.